RTX (NYSE:RTX) Stock Price Down 0.3% – Time to Sell?

-RTX (NYSE:RTX – Get Free Report) last posted its quarterly earnings data on Tuesday, October 22nd.
-The company reported $1.45 earnings per share for the quarter, beating analysts’ consensus estimates of $1.34 by $0.11.
-The business had revenue of $20.09 billion for the quarter, compared to analysts’ expectations of $19.84 billion.
-RTX had a net margin of 5.97% and a return on equity of 11.96%.
-The business’s revenue was up 6.0% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $1.25 earnings per share.
-As a group, equities analysts predict that RTX Co. will post 5.56 EPS for the current year.
+RTX (NYSE:RTX – Get Free Report) last posted its earnings results on Tuesday, October 22nd.
+The company reported $1.45 earnings per share for the quarter, topping the consensus estimate of $1.34 by $0.11.
+The firm had revenue of $20.09 billion for the quarter, compared to analyst estimates of $19.84 billion.
+RTX had a return on equity of 11.96% and a net margin of 5.97%.
+The company’s revenue for the quarter was up 6.0% on a year-over-year basis.
+During the same period in the previous year, the company posted $1.25 earnings per share.
+On average, sell-side analysts predict that RTX Co. will post 5.56 earnings per share for the current year.

 RTX Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, December 12th.
-Shareholders of record on Friday, November 15th will be paid a $0.63 dividend.
-The ex-dividend date is Friday, November 15th.
-This represents a $2.52 dividend on an annualized basis and a yield of 2.11%.
-RTX’s payout ratio is 72.00%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, December 12th.
+Stockholders of record on Friday, November 15th will be issued a $0.63 dividend.
+The ex-dividend date of this dividend is Friday, November 15th.
+This represents a $2.52 dividend on an annualized basis and a dividend yield of 2.12%.
+RTX’s dividend payout ratio (DPR) is 72.00%.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Capital Research Global Investors raised its stake in shares of RTX by 4.2% during the first quarter.
-Capital Research Global Investors now owns 94,191,735 shares of the company’s stock valued at $9,186,520,000 after acquiring an additional 3,761,246 shares in the last quarter.
-Capital International Investors raised its position in RTX by 4.8% during the 1st quarter.
-Capital International Investors now owns 68,394,575 shares of the company’s stock valued at $6,670,523,000 after purchasing an additional 3,161,165 shares in the last quarter.
-Marshall Wace LLP grew its position in shares of RTX by 1,247.1% during the 2nd quarter.
-Marshall Wace LLP now owns 2,053,706 shares of the company’s stock worth $206,172,000 after buying an additional 1,901,256 shares in the last quarter.
-International Assets Investment Management LLC increased its stake in shares of RTX by 11,235.6% during the third quarter.
-International Assets Investment Management LLC now owns 1,701,013 shares of the company’s stock valued at $206,095,000 after buying an additional 1,686,007 shares during the period.
-Finally, Hsbc Holdings PLC raised its holdings in shares of RTX by 47.9% in the second quarter.
-Hsbc Holdings PLC now owns 2,448,780 shares of the company’s stock valued at $246,300,000 after acquiring an additional 792,830 shares in the last quarter.
-Hedge funds and other institutional investors own 86.50% of the company’s stock.
+Institutional investors have recently modified their holdings of the company.
+Capital Research Global Investors increased its position in shares of RTX by 4.2% in the first quarter.
+Capital Research Global Investors now owns 94,191,735 shares of the company’s stock valued at $9,186,520,000 after acquiring an additional 3,761,246 shares during the last quarter.
+Capital International Investors increased its position in shares of RTX by 4.8% in the first quarter.
+Capital International Investors now owns 68,394,575 shares of the company’s stock valued at $6,670,523,000 after acquiring an additional 3,161,165 shares during the last quarter.
+Clearbridge Investments LLC increased its position in shares of RTX by 2.0% in the first quarter.
+Clearbridge Investments LLC now owns 10,938,655 shares of the company’s stock valued at $1,066,847,000 after acquiring an additional 213,331 shares during the last quarter.
+Legal & General Group Plc increased its position in shares of RTX by 4.4% in the second quarter.
+Legal & General Group Plc now owns 8,577,770 shares of the company’s stock valued at $861,122,000 after acquiring an additional 362,340 shares during the last quarter.
+Finally, Ameriprise Financial Inc. increased its position in shares of RTX by 5.2% in the second quarter.
+Ameriprise Financial Inc. now owns 8,284,944 shares of the company’s stock valued at $831,740,000 after acquiring an additional 408,551 shares during the last quarter.
+86.50% of the stock is currently owned by institutional investors.

 RTX Company Profile